 The news is filled regularly with attacks on misconfigured cloud servers and the leaked data that criminals obtain from them.
 Misconfigurations are the natural result of human error.
 Setting a cloud server with loose or no credentials and then forgetting to tighten them when the server is placed into production is a common mistake.

 Network firewalls don’t help you when it comes to the public cloud.
-Attacks on applications more than doubled, according to the 2020 Verizon Data Breach report Manually Managing Access Rights Keeping track of which users can access an application manually creates risk.
+According to the 2020 Verizon Data Breach report, attacks on applications more than doubled.
+Keeping track of which users can access an application manually creates risk.
 You can’t detect common privilege escalation attacks across your infrastructure manually.
 Also, you can create risk by giving too many admin rights to virtual machines and containers.

 Microsoft Azure has built a set of security controls for its customers to use across Azure services, and it is up to the customer to make the most of these built-in capabilities.
 Here are best practices security experts recommend you follow:

-There’s a lot to unpack here, and the truth is these are just a few issues you need to watch out for when using AWS.
+There’s a lot to unpack here, and the truth is these are just a few issues you need to watch out for when using Azure.

 If you have questions about protecting your cloud environment, don’t hesitate to reach out.
-Sonrai’s team of security experts are standing by to help you succeed in the cloud-first era with Microsoft Azure.
+Sonrai’s team of security experts is standing by to help you succeed in the cloud-first era with Microsoft Azure.